mrled/salaciouspatronym/readme.markdown

     docker build .

 This lets you make local changes and build a Docker image incorporating them for testing, before pushing to the master branch.

+## AWS Lambda concerns

+I have recently moved from running in Docker to running as an AWS Lambda function.

+### Deploying to Lambda

+This is how we deploy to Lambda

+Note that we update the zip file inside a Docker container.
+We do this because AWS Lambda functions run on x86_64 Linux VMs under the hood.
+If any prerequisite requires compilation, the resulting binaries must be Linux binaries for the x86_64 architecture.

+    # Create the Lambda deployment directory
+    mkdir lambda

+    # Get the Python prereqs and save them to a zipfile
+    docker run --rm --interactive --tty \
+        --volume "$PWD:/srv/sallypat" \
+        alpine:latest \
+        /bin/sh -c \
+            "apk update && apk add python3 && python3 -m pip install -U pip && python3 -m pip install tweepy -t /newlambda && cd /newlambda && zip -r /srv/sallypat/newlambda.zip ."

+1. Update the code or whatever

+2. Create the lambda